PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

     This checklist will help you meet all of the essential VLE site design principles.

-Guidance focuses on sites based on a departmental template, but the advice is applicable to most other sites.
+Guidance focuses on sites based on a departmental module template, but the advice is also applicable to most other teaching sites.
 Work through the checklist in order or use the navigation on the right to jump to a specific section.

 Already prepared your content?
 See the [Site Readiness Checklist](../ultra/site-design-principles.md) for final pre-teaching checks.